 While temperature is important, watering is crucial!
 The first thing when you get your poinsettia home make sure that there is good drainage so water can flow through.
 If the pot is wrapped in foil, but the pot in a saucer and then punch holes in the foil.
 Waterlogged soils will cause root rot.
 Check the soil daily and water when it's dry to the touch.
-If the plant wilts even a little, all those pretty colored leaves will fall off, even if you water it right away.
+If the plant wilts even a little, all those pretty colored leaves will fall off, even if you water it right away when you notice it is dry.
 They truly are that sensitive.